Meet the Board of Directors

 District 1 Director

-Cavalier farmer Craig Vaughn was elected as the District 1 director for the NDFB Board of Directors in 2019.
+Cavalier farmer Craig Vaughn was first elected as the District 1 director for the NDFB Board of Directors in 2019.
 As the District 1 director, he represents Farm Bureau members in Cavalier, Pembina, Walsh, Nelson and Grand Forks counties.

 District 3 Director